AndreyTokmakov/CppProjects/OptimisationPerformanceTuning/Loop_Unrolling.md

-#  Loop Unrolling and Vectorization
+###  Loop Unrolling and Vectorization

-Loop unrolling is a classic optimization where the loop body is repeated multiple times per iteration, reducing the loop overhead (index increment, branch/jump for loop) and sometimes enabling further optimizations.
+Loop unrolling is a classic optimization where the loop body is repeated multiple times per iteration, reducing the loop overhead (index increment, branch/jump for loop)<br> and sometimes enabling further optimizations.<br>
 It often goes hand-in-hand with vectorization and instruction-level parallelism.

 What is loop unrolling?
 It’s easier to show by example.
 Suppose we have a simple loop: